 - Brain tumor

-If you are taking any prescription medications, be sure to discuss this with your doctor.
-Arm yourself with the information in Protect Your Brain from the Perils of Polypharmacy.
+If you are taking any prescription drugs, be sure to discuss this with your doctor.

 A Wakeup Call

 Hopefully, any serious underlying condition will be ruled out.

 If that is the case, consider your MCI a serious wake-up call.

 Now you have an excellent opportunity to clean up your lifestyle and make any needed changes.